 Historic Buildings Preservation Briefs #1-14 (set).
-Convenient, new packaging of fourteen Preservation Briefs at a bargain price.
-Topics described below.
-The shrink-wrapped sets are particularly popular for preservation workshops and rehabilitation conferences.
-GPO stock umber for the set: 024-005-01026-2. \$9.00 for 14 Preservation Briefs.
+The "Classic" package now, many of the issues and topics parallel the early history of the NPS preservation program.
+Briefs 1-14 can only be purchased in this set.
+Popular for classrooms, rehabilitation workshops, and preservation conferences.
+GPO stock number: 024-005-01026-2. \$9.00.